jdeboer/ganalytics/README.md

   * Click **OK**.
   * **Restart** your computer for the new environment variables to take effect.

+* To do this in Mac OS there is a free open source utility called [EnvPane](https://github.com/hschmidt/EnvPane)

   _Note: For other operating systems please refer to the Reference section at the end of this document._

 ### 4. Authenticate and attempt your first query with ganalytics